Implant & Prosthodontics Template Customisation

 1. Figma-as-contract, template-as-canvas.
 The Figma file was the design spec.
 The branded template was the underlying page structure.
 Our job was to reconcile the two page by page — where the template’s default layout matched the Figma, we kept it; where the Figma required a deviation, we customised.
 No design decisions originated on our side.

 2. Dual-tier service architecture on a single template set.
 The practice’s service taxonomy splits into two tiers: surgical/restorative (implants, All-On-4, full-mouth restorations, oral surgery) and general/preventive (exams, fillings, crowns, extractions).
-The agency’s Service Page template was applied 13 times across both tiers.
+We applied the agency’s Service Page template 13 times across both tiers.
 Our customisation work ensured each tier retained its distinct tone — surgical pages carried procedure-depth copy and specialist-framed CTAs; general-dental pages carried accessibility and family-care framing.
 The template provided the structure; the content and imagery customisations provided the tier distinction.

 3. QA cycle at template-customisation scale.
 A clean template customisation is not “build once, review once”.
 It is “build, QA, adjust, QA, adjust”.
 Of the 29 tasks tracked on this project, 16 were QA iterations — individual rounds where the agency flagged design deltas, we reviewed, fixed, and returned the build for another review.
 Behind those rounds was a much larger reconciliation: the agency tracked 420+ items across two issue-backlog tabs (213 SEO findings and 210 CX findings), of which the majority were marked Completed at the time of handoff.